Divajain/userdocs/docs/psppassthrough.md

 {"description": "test description"}
 ```

+If GoCardless sends notification emails to your customers, this description will be included.
+It is also visible for the payment record on the GoCardless dashboard.
+(Note that descriptions are not supported for mandates.)

-Note that this is different from setting a custom mandate or payment reference, which can be achieved by setting the "custom reference" field (if you have custom references enabled and available on your GoCardless account.)
+Note that this is different from setting a custom reference, which can be achieved by setting the "custom reference" field (if you have custom references enabled and available on your GoCardless account.)

 ## Sagepay